O Jesus Light Of Bethlehem – Hymn Lyric

 Moses, too, embraced fasting as a means of connecting with God.
 Through forty days of abstinence from food, he purified his body and soul and received the divine will from his creator.
 His dedication to fasting allowed him to stand before God, lord of the sevenfold heavens, and receive divine guidance.

-The hymn then turns its attention to John the Baptist, the messenger who prepared the crooked paths for the coming of God’s Eternal Son.
+The hymn then turns its attention to the Baptist, the messenger who prepared the crooked paths for the coming of God’s Eternal Son.
 The Baptist, too, understood the power of fasting as a means to prepare oneself for divine presence.
 By fasting, he made the rough roads straight, allowing Truth to enter the world without delay.

 The hymn then shifts its focus to the story of Jonah, an earlier example of fasting’s power.
 In his attempt to escape the mission given to him by God, Jonah boards a ship and sails towards Tarshish.
 But God, in his mercy, sends a mighty storm to teach Jonah a lesson.
 Thrown overboard into the raging sea, Jonah is swallowed by a monstrous sea creature, only to be spit out three days later onto dry land.
 It is then that Jonah heeds the call to warn the people of Nineveh of their impending doom, and they turn to fasting as a sign of repentance.
 God, touched by their penitence, spares the city from destruction.